karvindass/comparch/README.md

 Here is how I implement this.

-Lab2. write an Instruction-Level Simulator for the LC-3b
+Lab2.
+Write an Instruction-Level Simulator for the LC-3b
 --------------------------------------------------------
 The simulator will take one input file entitled isaprogram, which is an assembled LC-3b program.And The simulator will execute the input LC-3b program, one instruction at a time, modifying the architectural state of the LC-3b after each instruction.